1/28/2025

 Michael Feniger

 Great.
-Just just on parts, you know, the last three quarters, you know, your revenue is up 4%.
-I think the pre tax profit has been slightly down year over year.
+And just on parts, you know, the last three quarters, you know, your revenue is up 4%.
+I think the pre-tax profit has been slightly down year over year.
 Is there anything on the last that you would want to flag on 24?
-I'm just curious, you know, as we kind of turn the page, you know, just pre tax profit, does the parts profit kind of grow in line with sales as we kind of look at 2025?
+And I'm just curious, you know, as we kind of turn the page, you know, does pre-tax profit, does the parts profit kind of grow in line with sales as we kind of look at 2025?
 Just any moving pieces there would be helpful.

 speaker